 Medicare and Medicaid shortfalls, which are deficits created when Columbus Community Hospital receives payments from the government that are less than the cost of care for public programs.

-Programs that generate little or no income and most likely would not exist if not provided by Columbus Community Hospital and the hospital’s Wellness Program for the medically at risk.
+These programs generate little or no income and most likely would not exist if not provided by Columbus Community Hospital and the Hospital’s Wellness Program for the medically at risk.

 Scholarships and funding for health professionals’ education

 Community sponsorships - Includes cash and in-kind donations to non-profit organizations for charitable purposes.

 • Columbus Community Garden

 • Habitat for Humanity

 • Loup d’ Loup End Polio Now Bike Ride

 • Multiple Sclerosis

 TOTAL AMOUNT OF COMMUNITY BENEFIT $5,036,993